KEITHBOTTLNEKK/Bottlnekk2h/replit.md

 - **Diagnostic Matching**: Each analysis generates a unique `diagnosticId` for efficient tracking and lookup, passed to voice agent as context.
 - **OAuth Integration**: Connects to phone systems (RingCentral, Zoom Phone) via OAuth for data ingestion.
 - **Clickable Logo**: Logo in the top-left corner restarts the diagnostic flow.
 - **Voice AI Agent**: Integrated Vapi.ai web-based voice assistant that allows users to speak with a specialist directly from the results page.
-The agent receives diagnostic data (total loss, missed calls, after-hours calls) as context via variable values.
+The agent receives diagnostic data (diagnosticId, total loss, missed calls, after-hours calls, average deal size) as context via variable values.
+When the agent qualifies a lead and collects booking information (name, email, phone, appointment date), it calls the `bookAppointment` custom function which triggers a webhook to `/api/vapi/book-appointment`.
+The booking is saved to the database and a sales intelligence email is automatically sent to the sales team.

 ## External Dependencies